In This Section:

 Each Spring we conduct our Basic Training program to train new volunteers.
 The goal of the Basic Training program is to provide the skills necessary to be a successful ICO volunteer.
 Basic Training emphasizes safety, raft guiding skills, equipment care, camp skills, and working with groups.

-ICO does not charge for Basic Training; however, we ask that new volunteers share in the expenses of the weekend training trips, such as food, gas and campings fees (about $65 per trip).
+ICO does not charge for Basic Training; however, we ask that new volunteers share in the expenses of the weekend training trips, such as food, gas and camping fees (about $65 per trip).
 Financial assistance is available.

 Volunteer Commitment & Requirements